tarexveff/rhel-bootc-plus-flightctl/README.md

 disparate fleet of edge devices.

-## Setup
+## Initial Setup
 Start with a minimal install of RHEL 9.6 either on baremetal or on a guest VM.
 Use UEFI firmware, if able to, when installing your system.
 Also make sure there's sufficient disk space on the RHEL 9.4 instance to support the demo.
 I typically configure a 128 GiB disk on the guest VM.
 During RHEL installation, configure a regular user with `sudo` privileges on the host.
+I have successfully deployed this setup on a NUC with 12 GB RAM and an Intel N97 processor, which are pretty minimal specifications, but you can likely go even lower on RAM if needed.

-These instructions assume that this repository is cloned or copied to your user's home directory on the host (e.g. `~/rhel-bootc-image-gen`).
+These instructions assume that this Git repository is cloned or copied to your user's home directory on the host (e.g. `~/rhel-bootc-plus-flightctl`).
 The instructions below follow that assumption.

 Login to the host and then run the following commands to create an SSH